 We also agree – Predjama castle is definitely one of the most impressive and Instagrammable spots in Slovenia.

-One of my favorite areas of Slovenia was the northeast city of Maribor.
+One of my favourite areas of Slovenia was the northeast city of Maribor.
 It only takes two hours to drive to and it’s a direct route from Ljubljana.
-Their old city center was a particular highlight and the outskirts were wonderfully picturesque to drive through.
+Their old city centre was a particular highlight and the outskirts were wonderfully picturesque to drive through.

 If you rent a car you can explore the region surrounding Maribor.
 You’ll discover hilly terrain, rich with vineyards.
 Though there are three distinct wine regions in Slovenia, this particular area is known for white wines.
 My favourite was the “Sipon” variety, unique to Slovenia.
 Be sure to try their “orange” wines too, that uses the process of how red wines are made except with white grapes.
 (And don’t let the name throw you – we learned they aren’t always orange in colour either!)